 Investec to distribute 15% NinetyOne stake to shareholders

-JOHANNESBURG, Nov 18 (Reuters) - South Africa's Investec INVP.L, INLJ.J said on Thursday it would distribute a 15% stake in asset manager NinetyOne N91.L to shareholders, when it reported a more than two-fold rise in half-year profit.
+JOHANNESBURG, Nov 18 (Reuters) - South Africa's Investec INVP.L, INLJ.J said on Thursday it would distribute a 15% stake in asset manager NinetyOne N91.L to shareholders, as it also reported a more than two-fold rise in half-year profit.

-Investec spun off its asset management business and listed it as NinetyOne in London in 2020, but abandoned a plan to sell a 10% stake in the company as the COVID-19 pandemic roiled stock markets.
+The financial services group spun off its asset management business and listed it as NinetyOne in London in 2020, but abandoned a plan to sell a 10% stake in the company as the COVID-19 pandemic roiled stock markets.
+It holds a 25% stake in the firm.

+"Given the group's strong capital generation, capital optimisation strategy and in line with previous communication that 15% of NinetyOne is surplus to our capital requirements, the board has resolved to distribute the 15% holding to shareholders," Investec's result statement said.

+"Announcements will be made in due course updating shareholders on the distribution terms and process."

 ((Emma.Rumney@thomsonreuters.com; +27115952832;))